 Many sports are hard on feet and ankles because of repetitive movements, high impact, and constricting or unsupportive footwear.
 Due to the nature of the particular sport there is also an increased risk of trauma.

-A million runners develop heel pain or plantar fasciitis every year, according to Running Research News and ankle sprains are one of the most common joint injuries runners experience.
+A million runners develop plantar fasciitis and Achilles tendonitis every year, according to Running Research News.
+Ankle sprains are one of the most common joint injuries runners experience.
 Rolling over a rock, an unstable landing off a curb, or small irregularities in a road or path can cause stress or tears to an ankle ligament.
 Most are mild, but some sprains require immobilization or aggressive rehabilitation.
 Due to the repetitive impact, runners are also subject to stress fractures.
 Chronic, repetitive microtrauma can gradually stress the bone until it breaks.

 Wearing shoes that are overdue to be replaced, or increasing speed or distance too quickly can increase the risk of stress fractures.
 Barefoot runners and those that wear minimalist shoes will have higher forces on the foot bones, especially if they have not yet adapted a forefoot-strike running gait.

 Read our page on "Running and Foot Pain" to learn more about how to prevent foot and ankle injuries.
 If you have heel pain due to running and need other tips to stop it, download my eBook, "The Complete Guide to Stopping Heel Pain in Runners".

 Engaging in outdoor sports adds uneven terrains, challenging weather conditions and unique forces upon the joints of the foot and ankle.
 The right rock climbing shoe is key to safety as well as advancing your skills.
 For skiing and snowboarding, choosing the boot and bindings depends on your style and skill level.
 Hikers and snowshoers need stability and protection from elements.